 - Memory exercises (such as doing crossword puzzles and brainteasers)

-Researchers hypothesize that such improvements may delay the onset of Alzheimers disease and perhaps even lower the risk of developing the disease.
+Researchers hypothesize that such improvements may delay the onset of AD and perhaps even lower the risk of developing the disease.
 Talk to your doctor about how you can incorporate these changes into your routine.

 As the disease progresses, though, your moods, capabilities, and behavior will change.
 That is why it is important for you to make arrangements for daily care, learn how to adapt your home environment for safety, and research available community services.
 These steps, when done early, will help make the transition smoother for you and your caregiver

 Although healthcare facilities may not be needed immediately, it is important to research your options.
 This way, you or your caregiver can find a place that matches your philosophy of care, location, and financial capacity.